 You can find the most recent version of our terms and conditions on our website.

 As I mentioned earlier, the above list isn’t meant to be exhaustive, but I hope it provides some additional insight into why we may restrict an account.
 There are many more scenarios where our team would be required to take action.

 Doesn’t restricting an account cause complaints / negative reviews?

 Not always.
-Our investigations team work fast - many accounts which have been restricted are quickly back to being a fully functioning account after the initial review.
+Our teams work fast - many accounts which have been restricted are quickly back to being a fully functioning account after the initial review.

 From a communications perspective, we’ll never discuss an account publicly, so you shouldn’t expect to see a detailed response from us to comments on social media platforms.

-It is very important to us that we get this right - to protect our customers.
-It is also our legal responsibility.
-In all cases we are acting as quickly as we can with the minimal possible impact.
+It’s very important to us that we get this right - to protect our customers.
+It’s also our legal responsibility.
+In all cases we are acting as quickly as we can, with the minimal possible impact.